Cray-HPE/sat/docs/man/sat.8.rst

 These global options must be specified before the subcommand.

 **--logfile** *file*
         Set the location of logs for this run.
+The location is either an absolute or relative path of a file in or below the home or current directory.
         This overrides the value in the configuration file.

 **--loglevel** *level*
         Set the minimum log severity to report.
 This overrides the values in